MicroEJ/docs/VEEWear/Android/index.rst

 Below are some examples from the wearables segment that illustrate these use cases:

 * Watch faces can be developed once and deployed on both a smartwatch (MicroEJ VEE) and its companion smartphone app (Android), enabling consistent functionality and appearance across both devices.
 This provides a good user experience for the user while minimizing code duplication and maintenance for the developer.
 * Power efficiency is a significant concern with wearables as sophisticated features often come at a high cost in terms of power consumption.
-An offloading framework can reduce power usage by executing the same application alternately on a low-consumption MCU and a powerful MPU.
+An :ref:`offloading <offloading>` framework can reduce power usage by executing the same application alternately on a low-consumption MCU and a powerful MPU.
 Operating in standby mode as much as possible on the MCU is one of the strategies to achieve energy efficiency.